hjuutilainen/bigsurblocker/README.md

 # Installation

-Download a prebuilt package from the [Releases page](https://github.com/hjuutilainen/bigsurblocker/releases) and deploy with your favorite method.
+On macOS 10.12 and later, download a prebuilt package from the [Releases page](https://github.com/hjuutilainen/bigsurblocker/releases) and deploy with your favorite method.
 The package is signed and notarized.

+On OS X 10.11 and earlier, download and deploy an unsigned package from the [Releases page](https://github.com/hjuutilainen/bigsurblocker/releases) and deploy with your favorite method

 # Uninstall